yashskullfox/SpringBoot-AgentAI/README.md

-# Setting Up Your Local Agentic AI Environment with Ollama and Spring Boot
+# Setting Up Local Agentic AI Environment with Ollama and Spring Boot

-To build a strong AI app at home, you need a reliable server that can run AI models.
-Instead of using cloud services, you can run everything on your own computer.
+To build a strong AI app at home, need a reliable server that can run AI models.
+Instead of using cloud services, you can run everything on own computer.
 This guide shows how to set up a local AI environment with **Ollama**, which turns your machine into a simple, self-contained AI service you can use from your Spring Boot app.

 ---